 Not just anyone can join the Special Forces, the Pentagon puts a great deal of trust into the men who work in black operations, which means that very thorough background checks are given before they ever join.
 The age change makes his career prior to MGS3 highly implausible.
 I don't mind Jack joining the Army by lying about his age, but he is specifically mentioned as a Korean War veteran who was a member of the Special Forces.
 The Special Forces is a whole different game from the regular Army.

 The United States was very backwards in many respects for a significant portion of the early 20th century.
 A great number of teenagers fought in both World Wars and Korea by lying about their age in a time when not everyone was issued appropriate documentation and when there really was no way for a military recruiter to gather that information if a person came from an out-of-the-way place.
-Big Boss is the world's greatest soldier (the legend meeting the man is a running theme of his story arcs) and so it hardly stretches believability that he was in the Special Forces as a teen, especially since the Green Berets are apparently inspired by a multinational team of soldiers possessed of supernatural ability and led by a woman who single-handedly won WWII.
+Big Boss is the world's greatest soldier (the legend meeting the man is a running theme of his story arcs) and so it hardly stretches inevitability that he was in the Special Forces as a teen, especially since the Green Berets are apparently inspired by a multinational team of soldiers possessed of supernatural ability and led by a woman who single-handedly won WWII.

 His age isn't specifically given in MGS3.